aosabook/500lines/data-store/README.rst

 .. todo:: Truncation on crash recovery.

-.. todo:: Consider msgpack to avoid having to do the length-delimiting ourselves.
+.. todo:: Consider msgpack to avoid having to do the length-delimiting
+    ourselves.
+Except that that means the storage manager has to learn about our serialization methods, which doesn't save the complexity I'm trying to avoid.
+Using a namedtuple also doesn't save anything over a dict from the pickling perspective.
+Interesting.

 .. todo:: Stress and crash tests.